shiv071/GetWeatherInfo-React/README.md

 ![Screenshot (113)](https://github.com/shiv071/GetWeatherInfo-React/assets/105675048/3bf2b754-77b9-4ddc-adfe-283c84842026)
 __Description:__ Here's the mobile view of the home page and weather page optimized for smaller screens and mobile devices.

+## Pages 📚

+-  Home
+-  Weather
+-  About

+## Usage 🍕
+To use this project, follow these steps:
+- Clone the repository.
+- Install the dependencies using `npm install`.
+- Now go to the Weather API website...
+- Subscribe that API and copy the API key.
+- Create a `.env.local` file in the root directory and add your Weather API key as `REACT_APP_API_KEY=<your-api-key>`.
+- Start the development server using `npm start`.
+- Open your web browser and navigate to http://localhost:3000.